leanprover-community/mathlib4/scripts/README.md

   to the appropriate topic on zulip.
 - `count-trans-deps.py`, `import-graph-report.py` and `import_trans_difference.sh` produce various
   summaries of changes in transitive imports that the `PR_summary` message incorporates.
+- `late_importers.sh` is the main shell script: it formats the `linter.minImports` output, summarizing the data in a table.
+See the module docs of `late_importers.sh` for further details.
+  `downstream_counts.lean` is used by `late_importers.sh` to retrieve the number of downstream imports of the modules that the action reports on Zulip.
 - `zulip_emoji_merge_delegate.py` is called
   * every time a `bors d`, `bors merge` or `bors r+` comment is added to a PR and
   * on every push to `master`.